ibm-cloud-docs/vpc/nlb-update.md

 ```
 {: screen}

-## Updating a network load balancer by using the API
+## Updating a network load balancer with the API
 {: #nlb-updating-frontend-listener-port-api}
 {: api}